 If you scrape the internet with the “Significantly Not As Described” PayPal dispute keyword right now, you’ll find loads of heartbreaking merchant stories of lost revenues.

 Some believe that the way PayPal designed the Significantly Not As Described dispute mediation process gives customers the excuse to commit friendly fraud.
-Their dispute mediation rules seem to create a Lollapalooza effect on people who ordinarily would not resort to such action to go ahead and do it anyway, because they’d likely get away with it.
+Their dispute mediation rules seem to create a Lollapalooza effect on people who ordinarily would not resort to such action to go ahead and do it anyway, because they’d likely get away with chargeback claim.

 The sad reality about “Item Significantly Not As Described” PayPal Disputes